4 Key Strategies for Protecting Your Personal Assets

 In New York State, for example, a married couple may own a home as “tenants by the entirety,” which means that one spouse’s creditor cannot put a lien on the home if it’s owned by both of them in this way.
 (This benefit is only available for married couples in the state.)

-Additionally, a psychologist practice should be owned in some form of corporate entity, whether an LLC (limited liability company) or PC (professional corporation).
+Additionally, a medical practice should be owned in some form of corporate entity, whether an LLC (limited liability company) or PC (professional corporation).
 A PC has the ability to be structured as an S-Corporation, which provides for various taxation advantages, although an LLC would generally provide greater creditor protection.

 At the least, these structures put creditors another step away from tapping in to your personal assets.